tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 path1: /restapispecifications.html
 ---

-Before we dive into the steps of the [OpenAPI Tutorial](pubapis_openapi_tutorial_overview.html), it will help to have a better grounding in YAML, since this is the most common syntax for the specification document.
+Before we dive into the steps of the [OpenAPI Tutorial](pubapis_openapi_tutorial_overview.html), it will help to have a better grounding in YAML, since this is the most common syntax for the OpenAPI specification document.
 (You can also use [JSON](docapis_analyze_json.html), but the prevailing trend with the OpenAPI document format is YAML.)

 YAML stands for "YAML Ain't Markup Language."
 This means that the YAML syntax doesn't have markup tags such as `<` or `>`.
 Instead, it uses colons to denote an object's properties and hyphens to denote an array.